zerojuhao/record/README.md

 self.forces[:,0,:] += self.friction[:,0,:]
 ```

 This will causes the force on x,y to accumulate in subsequent calculations.
+Anyway, the force on x,y should not be large because it is friction.
 Thus, I revise the calculation of self.forces.

 ```
 self.friction[:, 0, :] = 0.02*torch.sign(self.controller.body_drone_linvels)*self.controller. body_drone_linvels**2